Avi-Kenny/Avi-Kenny.github.io/_pages/about.md

 * Design and analysis of global health program evaluations
 * Statistical methodology for stepped wedge cluster randomized trials and interrupted time series analysis
 * Studying the use of psychedelic medicine for treating mental health conditions
+* Implementation science around community health programs
 * Statistical computation and simulation methodology
-* Implementation science around community health worker programs